Miniature makers share. A great site with free tutorials is http://community.webshots.com/user/theshedroof/profile

 The dolls in their kitchen- Everyone wants some!

 The Renee doll had eaten the last of the DJ's chocolates.
 The other dolls were not happy!
 Neither was Renee!
 Sean doll (her brother) wanted some too.
 You can imagine the kitchen squabble, with Renee doll protesting that there was only one left, and she ate it.
-They were her chocolates..Nanny doll, (Granny doll ) had given them to her on her birthday!see slide show on the right.
+They were her chocolates..Nanny doll, (Granny doll ) had given them to her on her birthday!

 Monday, April 20, 2009